reflex-dev/reflex-web/blog/2024-11-04-best-python-frameworks.md

 ### Cons

-- **Performance**: Django is not as performant as FastAPI--which was designed for performance and with async in mind from the beginning (ASSGI).
+- **Performance**: Django is not as performant as FastAPI--which was designed explicitly with performance and async in mind (ASSGI).
-- **JavaScript dependency**: Django requires a separate frontend framework; there's an HTML templating system, but it's not as powerful as a React.
+- **Frontend**: Django requires a separate frontend framework; there's an HTML templating system built in but it's not as powerful as a React.
-- **Monolithic**: Django is a monolithic framework, which can make it difficult to maintain and scale large applications.
+- **Monolithic**: Django is a monolithic framework, which can make it difficult to scale large web apps.
-- **Learning Curve**: Django has a steep learning curve, especially for those unfamiliar with its settings and file structure.

 ## Flask--the micro framework for building web apps